Home Ibrahim Babangida: Bio, Age, Tribe, Family & Net Worth

 Ibrahim Babangida is believed to be very rich, but no one knows exactly how much he is worth.
 Wikipedia and other sites say his net worth is over five billion dollars.

 Most of his wealth come from oil and business.
-He is said to own a big part of Fruitex International London Limited and its Nigerian oil company, Fruitex Oil Exploration and Production Limited—some sources say he owns about 65 percent.
+Some sources say he owns about 65 percent of Fruitex International London Limited and its Nigerian subsidiary, Fruitex Oil Exploration and Production Limited.
 This company works in oil, exploration, production, and transportation, and it makes a lot of his money.

-He is also said to have shares in Nigeria’s telecom business, sometimes linked to 24 percent of Globacom, the country’s second-largest telecom company, though he has denied some of these claims.
-He is reported to have investments in other businesses too, like security, farming, and service companies.
+He also reportedly holds shares in Nigeria’s telecom sector, with some claims linking him to a 24 percent stake in Globacom, the country’s second-largest telecom company, although he has denied these claims.
+Reports also link him to investments in other sectors, including security, agriculture, and service companies.

 Babangida owns a lot of property, including a huge mansion in Minna, Niger State, and other homes in Nigeria and abroad.
 Reports also say he has luxury cars and a private jet, but these are just estimates and not officially confirmed.

-He is connected to education too, including Ibrahim Badamasi Babangida University in Niger State.
+He also has a connection to education, including Ibrahim Badamasi Babangida University in Niger State.

 You may also like